kubeshark/docs/src/pages/en/anatomy_of_kubeshark.md

 ![Full Architecture](/full-architecture.png)

-Workers are deployed, one per node, at the node level, to sniff traffic and listen to requests on port `30001` on each node.
+Workers are deployed, as nodes daemonsets, to sniff traffic.
+Workers listen to requests coming usually from the Hub on port `30001` on each node.

 The Hub is a single container deployed at the Control Plane level.
-It consolidates information received from all the Workers and listens to requests on port `8898`.
+It consolidates information received from all the Workers and listens to requests on port `8898` coming usually from the dashboard.

-The Front is a single container deployed at the Control Plane level.
+The Front (Dashboard) is a single container deployed at the Control Plane level.
 It communicates with the Hub to receive consolidated information and serves the dashboard.
 It listens to requests on port `8899`.

 > All ports are configurable.